Higher ABSD: S’pore citizens buying 2nd home to pay 20%, up from 17%; rate for foreigners doubles

 The Government said ABSD rates for citizens and PRs purchasing their first residential property - which constitute about 90 per cent of residential property transactions - will remain at 0 per cent and 5 per cent respectively.

-In September last year, the authorities tightened the criteria to assess borrowers’ ability to repay, and therefore qualify for, housing loans granted by private financial institutions and by HDB.
+In September last year, it tightened the criteria to assess borrowers’ ability to repay, and therefore qualify for, housing loans granted by private financial institutions and by HDB.

 The loan-to-value (LTV) limit for HDB housing loans was lowered from 85 per cent to 80 per cent, meaning buyers could borrow less than before.